takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2020/2020-09-16-moment-of-madness.md

 I'll embrace you with my arms wide open

-with clarity -- purpose -- deamon -- angel
+with clarity -- purpose -- demon -- angel

 of a martyr